 Motivation, Performance and Wellbeing (MPaW) Research

-Over the last 4 years, the group has produced over 80 peer-reviewed publications in leading international journals and over 80 national/international presentations on this topic.
-Members of the group hold section editor and editorial board member positions at the International Journal of Sport Psychology, Scandinavian Journal of Medicine and Science in Sport, Journal of Sport and Exercise Psychology, Sport, Exercise, and Performance, Psychology, and Personality and Individual Differences.
-The research of the group has been funded by various organisations including the Wellcome Trust, The Society for Education, Music and Psychology Research, The Harold Hyam Wingate Foundation, and the European Union (Framework 7).
+Over the last 6 years, the group has produced over 120 peer-reviewed publications in leading international journals on these topics.
+Members of the group hold editor, associate editor, and editorial board member positions at Sport, Exercise, and Performance Psychology, European Journal of Sport Science, Journal of Sport and Exercise Psychology, Stress & Health, International Journal of Sport Psychology, Journal of Sports Sciences, Performance Enhancement & Health, and Scandinavian Journal of Medicine and Science in Sport.
+The research of the group has been funded by various organisations including the Wellcome Trust, the Society for Education, Music and Psychology Research, the British Association for Sport and Exercise Sciences (BASES), the Harold Hyam Wingate Foundation, the Word Anti-Doping Agency (WADA), the National Association of Able Children in Education (NACE), the Swedish Research Council for Sport Science, and the European Union (Framework 7).

-Graduates from this group are currently employed at various academic institutes in the UK (e.g., University of Bath and Leeds Beckett University), some of whom received "research excellence" awards for their doctoral work and awards from various external organisations (e.g., British Association of Sport and Exercise Sciences and British Society of Personality and Individual Differences).
-One graduate was also awarded American Psychological Association's (APA) Division 47 Dissertation of the Year.
+We have had a number of excellent graduates from the group who are currently employed at various academic institutes in the UK (for example, London School of Economics and Political Science, Newcastle University, and University of Essex), some of whom received "research excellence" awards for their doctoral work and awards from various external organisations (for example, British Society of Personality and Individual Differences [BSPID]).
+One graduate was also awarded the American Psychological Association's (APA) Division 47 Dissertation of the Year.